DontDoThat21/WinFormsSquirrel/README.md

-I want to keep a public VB.NET WinForms simple app using Squirrel updating workflows.
+I want to keep a public VB.NET WinForms simple app using Squirrel instead of lackluster/problematic ClickOnce for updating workflows.

-Not finished, but will be Soon™
+Not finished yet, but will be Soon™

 "# WinFormsSquirrel"